 One of my favorite things to do is make a huge ham for Christmas dinner- not just for Christmas but for the leftovers.
-Comfort foods about with ham and this recipe is no exception…My family devoured this one tonight and I just had to share!
+Comfort foods abound with ham and this recipe is no exception…My family devoured this one tonight and I just had to share!
 Making this leftover ham recipe in a cast iron skillet is a really easy way to get more iron into your family’s diet- something I try to do at least 2-3 times per week.

 4 cups diced potatoes